joewandy/hlda/README.md

 - Simply use `pip install hlda` to install the package.
 - An example notebook that infers the hierarchical topics on the BBC Insight corpus can be found in [notebooks/bbc_test.ipynb](notebooks/bbc_test.ipynb).
+- A command line demonstration that mirrors the notebook is available at [scripts/bbc_demo.py](scripts/bbc_demo.py).